CattoFace/RandomCode/README.md

 # RandomCode
-Bits and pieces of code that dont deserve their own repository.
-Don't expect good or documented code.
+Bits and pieces of code that dont deserve their own repository, don't expect good or documented code.